Peacock gudgeon: Reproduction

-A male T. ocellidcauda guards his young.
+A male T. ocellicauda guards his young.

 The males of T. ocellicauda will choose a spawning site, usually a cave or crevice of sorts.
 The males will then swim in a circular pattern near the entrance to the spawning site and will flare their pectoral fins at passing females.
 If unsuccessful, the male will attempt to nudge the female into the spawning site.
 If the female agrees to spawn, she will lay 50–100 eggs within the spawning site where she will stick the eggs to the ceiling and walls of the site with use of adhesive found on the eggs.
 The male will alternate between fertilizing eggs and ensuring there are no potential intruders near the entrance to the spawning site.
 Once all the eggs have been laid, the male will chase away the female and assume all parenting responsibilities.
 The male will fan the eggs with his fins for 8–10 days to ensure that they are well oxygenated and that no fungi will grow on the eggs.
 After 8–10 days the eggs will begin to hatch and the male will leave.
 After around 2 days the larvae will begin to swim on their own before reaching sexual maturity at 6–8 months.